 Slice each piece of prosciutto horizontally so one slice becomes 2 long narrow strips.
 Wrap each strip around each fig half with the ends coming together on the top.

-3 - Oven-Roast the Prosciutto-Wrapped Figs
+3 - Cook the Prosciutto-Wrapped Figs

-Once they are done, carefully remove them from the baking sheet to a plate for serving.
+Roast the figs for 5 minutes in the preheated oven.
+Carefully remove them from the baking sheet to a plate for serving.
 They will be hot and soft so I like to use a slotted spoon to move them.

 Storing & Reheating

+Store leftovers in the refrigerator for up to 3 days.
 Enjoy them cold, at room temperature, or reheat them in a hot oven or toaster oven for a few minutes.
 I do not recommend freezing these.

 FAQ